The details

 • the history and theoretical perspectives on victimology

-Finally, you’ll be able to build on your research skills acquired during the programme through your final project on a criminal psychology topic that is of personal interest to you.
+You’ll also be able to build on your research skills during your final project, based on a criminal psychology topic that’s of interest to you.

-Please note: This programme is not accredited by the British Psychological Society (BPS).
-If you would like to study a BPS accredited course, please see our BSc (Hons) Psychology.
+Please note: This course isn’t accredited by the British Psychological Society (BPS).
+If you’d like to study a BPS accredited course, please see our BSc (Hons) Psychology.

 Why we’re great